7amdzu/go-tetris/README.md

 So I got bored one day and decided to learn Go by building Tetris in the terminal.
 Turns out it's actually pretty fun! 🎮

-If you're wondering why anyone would make *another* Tetris clone... well, because it's the terminal version, and i thought it will be cool..now idk.
+If you're wondering why anyone would make *another* Tetris clone... well, because i thought it will be cool..now idk.

 ![Tetris Screenshot](./screenshots/screenshot.png)